kristianmandrup/controll/README.md

 ## The Authenticator Executor

-The `Authenticator` inherits from `Executor::Base` which uses method_missing in order to delegate any missing method back to the initiator of the Executor, in this case the FlowHandler.
+The `Authenticator` inherits from `Executor::Notificator` which uses `#method_missing` in order to delegate any missing method back to the initiator of the Executor, in this case the FlowHandler.
+The `#result` call at the end of `#execute` ensures that the last notification event is returned, to be used for deciding what to render or where to redirect (see FlowHandler).

 ```ruby
 module Executor